Matcha Chocolate Covered Dates

 matcha chocolate making for

-5. To coat the Matcha Chocolate Covered Dates, use one or two forks to dip each piece into the green chocolate.
-Let the excess liquid drip off before placing them back onto your baking sheet.
+• Remove the dates from the freezer.
+Use one or two forks to dip each date into the matcha chocolate, letting the excess drip off before returning them to the baking sheet.

 Matcha Chocolate Covered Dates addibggarnish